jsit/vim-customcpt/README.md

 `word   kind    menu    info`

-So, for instance, a WordPress function:
+So, for instance, a WordPress function (a full example wordpress.json file is included in this repo):

 ```
 {